flag United States United States: Tax system

 Allowable Deductions and Tax Credits

 Allowable deductions depend on the state of residence.
 They may include credits for families and dependencies (e.g. child tax credit, elderly and disabled tax credit, adoption credit), healthcare, education, homeowners (e.g. mortgage interest credit, low-income housing credit), income and savings (e.g. foreign tax credit) and electrical vehicle credit, as well as deductions for work-related consumption (e.g. deductible business expenses, bad debt), healthcare, itemised deduction (e.g. real estate tax, gambling loss, charitable contributions), investments, education and others such as alimony and losses.
+The medical expense deduction floor is 7.5% of adjusted gross income.

 Visit the IRS site for more detailed information.